CaioSchmidt10/CaioSchmidt10/README.md

 # Hello there !

 Thank you for stopping by my GitHub profile!
-I am a 20-year-old with a Bachelor's degree in Computer Science and a strong enthusiasm for continuously enhancing my skills in web development through the pursuit of proficiency in various technologies and programming languages.
+I am a 20-year-old, studying systems analysis and development and a strong enthusiasm for continuously enhancing my skills in web development through the pursuit of proficiency in various technologies and programming languages.

 - 💻 I’m currently working on "Angular"
 - 🌱 I’m currently learning about Angular & JS